 When people are looking for a new home in Sparta, I will eventually ask them about their financing plan.
 If they do not have one, they usually want some advice on where to go.
 Regardless of how much you have to pay down ($0-$thousands), I will most likely send you to one of these places: First National Bank of Sparta, Citizens Bank of Sparta, or Seagrave Mortgage in Cookeville.

 First National Bank of Sparta offers FHA loans, Rural Development loans, conventional loans, and construction loans.
-Their closing cost have been great in the past.
-You will most likely be working with Myra Phillips who is very easy to work with and is eager to help.
+Their closing costs have been great in the past.
+They are easy to work with and are eager to help.

 Citizens Bank of Sparta is a local bank.
 They offer Fannie Mae and Freddie Mac loans, conventional loans, construction loans, and in-house loans.
 If you are having trouble getting a loan elsewhere and have money to put down on the loan, Citizens can often help you out.
 David Miller is your go-to lender here.
 He is a local and this is a local bank.

 Seagrave Mortgage offers most any loan and delivers excellent service.
 Patty Seagrave, the loan officer, will get the job done professionally and as promptly as possible.
 If you are having difficulty getting a loan and have no money to put down toward your loan, or just a small amount, she can often get it done when no one else can.
 She will work hard to make your loan work.